guilherme-braga4/chat-web-socket-nestjs/README.md

 # chat-web-socket-nestjs
-A web chat create using Web Socket API with Nest.js framework
+A web chat created using Web Socket API with Nest.js framework